pduranti/mercadolibre.github.com/_posts/guide/listing/2012-07-13-res-authenticate.markdown

 {% endhighlight %}

-*YOUR_NEW_ACCESS_TOKEN* is now the access token required to interact with the APIs to list a real estate property.
+*YOUR_NEW_ACCESS_TOKEN* is now the access token required to interact with the API to list a real estate property.
 Keep in mind that this token will expire after the "expires_in" amount of seconds.
 Once expired your access token will no longer be valid and you will have to send a new request to the OAuth API to get a new access token.

 ### Get an access token for other users ### {#accesstokenotherusers}